Know your obligations

 - what will be covered by home inspection

-- whether will inspect for mould
+- whether inspection for mould is included

-- whether will inspect for asbestos
+- whether inspection for asbestos is included

 - non-invasive or specify the invasive procedures that will be used